frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/manufacturing/bill-of-materials.md

 > The “Full BOM” section will list all the Items of that BOM right up to the lower most child node.
 This table is automatically updated if any of the BOMs of the sub-Items are updated.

+To see an example of a Bill of Material in detail visit [](apps/erpnext/guides/make-to-order/bill-of-materials)

+> Note : In order to generate a Bill of Materials it is necessary that the Item is checked for "Allow Bill of Materials".
+The Item should also say 'Yes' to "Allow Production Order" on the Item form.